golang-leipzig/golang-leipzig.github.io/content/posts/meetup-6-invitation.md

 Hello, 世界!
 Last minute invitation for [meetup #6](https://www.meetup.com/Leipzig-Golang-and-Cloud/events/263061162/).

-This will be an open event - your please bring your projects, questions, findings.
+This will be an open event - please bring your projects, questions, findings.
 Lightning talks and other inputs are welcome. too.

 We have two free tickets for the [Golab 2019 Go conference in Florence](https://golab.io/), Italy - so if you are interested, just drop by.